Sadamingh/SereneField3/Blog/drafts/markdowns/Posted/Data_Science_Experiments_1.md

 #### (4) Data

 In the data stage, the data are collected according to the **plan**.
-It is extremely important that this step be done correctly and the suitability and ectiveness of the analysis relies on the data being collected correctly.
+It is extremely important that this step be done correctly and the suitability and activeness of the analysis relies on the data being collected correctly.

 #### (5) Analysis